TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-2.markdown

-Title: Test Driven Development in Python from scratch - Part 2
+Title: TDD in Python with pytest - Part 2
-Date: 2020-09-09 09:00:00 +0100
+Date: 2020-09-11 10:30:00 +0200
 Category: Programming
-Tags: OOP, Python, Python3, refactoring, TDD, testing
+Tags: OOP, pytest, Python, Python3, refactoring, TDD, testing
 Authors: Leonardo Giordani
-Slug: test-driven-development-in-python-from-scratch-part-2
+Slug: tdd-in-python-with-pytest-part-2
-Series: TDD in Python from scratch
+Series: TDD in Python with pytest
+Image: tdd-in-python-with-pytest-part-2
 Summary:

 This is the second post in the series "TDD in Python from scratch" where I develop a simple project following a strict TDD methodology.
 The posts come from my book [Clean Architectures in Python](https://leanpub.com/clean-architectures-in-python) and have been reviewed to get rid of some bad naming choices of the version published in the book.